-Basic Political Terms Every Citizen Must Know (II)
+Basic Political Terms Every Citizen Must Know

 Avoiding bad rulers

-This is the second part of a series of basic political terms that every citizen should know.
 Citizenship is a right but also a duty that is exercised with co-responsibility; and it is a duty to inform and be informed in order to avoid bad governments that affect the stability of the country, slow down the progress and the quality of life of the people.

 The “–cracies”: Plutocracy- Gerontocracy- Theocracy- Aristocracy- Democracy

-Let's start with a bit of etymology.
+Now, let's learn a bit of etymology.
 In politics there are many keywords that come from the Greek languaje.
 A very important one is the suffix "-cracy" which means power (kratos) in Greek.
 Combined with several Greek prefixes are concepts that continue to be fully valid until today.
 There are many “–cracies” so I will mention just a few.

 Plutocracy: Pluto (ploutos) means rich.
 So it's the government of the rich.
 Currently, due to democracy, they have retreated to the rear, ruling in the shadows.
 It can be said that plutocrats are the power behind power.